NashTech-Labs/blogs-analyzer/blogs-analyzer-ui/README.md

 ### Development server

-Run `ng serve` for a development server.
+Run `npm start` for a development server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Code scaffolding